 Lower Crowd Levels

 Harry Potter heads back to Hogwarts on Sept.
 1, just like many other tadpoles in the muggle world who have to hop back to school by the time Labor Day weekend is over.
-Because school is newly in session, fewer frog families plan trips to Universal Orlando in September.
-Not to say there aren’t any crowds, but wait times are generally shorter during this month.
-For that reason, September is one of the best times to visit Universal Orlando!
+Because school is newly in session, generally there are fewer frog families planning trips to Universal Orlando in September.
+Not to say there aren’t any crowds, but they are usually lower this month.
+For that reason, September is generally one of the best times to visit Universal Orlando!

-During a time with lower crowds (and thus, fewer families staying on-site), be on the lookout for amazing rates at the Universal Orlando hotels.
+And speaking of hotels, be on the lookout for amazing rates at the Universal Orlando hotels.
 Help your wallet out even more by booking through your favorite frogs!
-Whether you’re sticking to a budget or wanting to splurge, Universal Orlando has a variety of eight different options, ranging from value to premier hotels.
+Whether you’re sticking to a budget or wanting to splurge, Universal Orlando has a variety of options, ranging from value to premier hotels.